New Music Workshop Fellows

-YOUNGKYOUNG LEE is a percussionist specializing in solo and chamber music performance.
-She completed the BM program studying with Tom Freer and the world-renowned contemporary musician Robert van Sice at the Peabody Conservatory in Baltimore, MD.
-Ms. Lee is currently continuing her studies with Prof. van Sice at the Yale School of Music pursuing a Masters of Music Performance Degree.
+YOUNGKYOUNG LEE (Norfolk ’17) is a young percussionist who specializes in solo and chamber music performance.
+She received a BM degree while studying with Tom Freer and world-renowned contemporary musician Robert van Sice at the Peabody Conservatory in Baltimore, MD.
+Lee is currently continuing her studies with van Sice at the Yale School of Music pursuing an MM degree.

 Saxophonist PERRY ROTH is an accomplished solo artist, chamber musician and educator.
 Roth holds the tenor saxophone chair in the Barkada Quartet, which he joined in the spring of 2017.
 Perry has performed with the Baton Rouge Symphony, Hartt Orchestra, JACK Quartet, American Modern Ensemble, and Third Coast Percussion.
 As an educator, Roth is on the faculty at The Hartt School Community Division where he teaches a full studio of pre-college students.
 Roth is currently a doctoral candidate at The Hartt School studying with Carrie Koffman and has earned degrees from University of South Carolina and Louisiana State University.